Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The Parties and Property

-Robert and Lisa Turner, longtime Wheaton residents, had agreed to sell their family home at 412 Oakridge Lane to a local investor, Michael Sanders, for $185,000.
+Robert and the claimant, longtime Wheaton residents, had agreed to sell their family home at 412 Oakridge Lane to a local investor, the claimant, for $185,000.
 The home, a charming three-bedroom ranch built in 1978, was to be sold "as is," with a closing date set for July 15, 2023.

 The Dispute Arises

 Shortly before closing, Sanders arranged a home inspection which revealed significant foundation issues and previously undisclosed water damage in the basement.
-He claimed that the Turners knowingly withheld this information, despite the sale’s “as-is” clause.
-Feeling misled, Sanders withheld the full payment and requested renegotiation.
-The Turners insisted the damage was minimal and unrelated to the sale terms.
+He claimed that the Turners knowingly withheld this information, despite the sale’s as-is” clause.
+Feeling misled, Sanders withheld the full payment and requested renegotiation. the claimant insisted the damage was minimal and unrelated to the sale terms.

 Filing for Arbitration